-Join us for this residential retreat in Italy (15-24 July 2022) that will help you bring nonviolence and peace into all areas of your life.
+Join us for a residential retreat in Germany (24-Sep-2023 to 3-Oct-2023) that will help you bring nonviolence and peace into all areas of your life.
 In this event, you can discover skills that will help you improve the quality of your relationships, deepen your inner peace, and increase your contribution to the world.

-This 9-day immersion experience into Nonviolent Communication (NVC) will offer formal learning sessions, home groups, coaching and feedback from skilled trainers, and a community environment where you can learn and practice they key skills of NVC.
+This 9-day immersion experience into Nonviolent Communication (NVC) will offer learning sessions, home groups, coaching and feedback from skilled trainers, and a community environment where you can learn and practice the key skills of NVC.

 Our team of Certified Trainers will share both the core curriculum of NVC as developed by Dr. Marshall Rosenberg, as well as their own unique applications.
-We expect a group of approximately 50 to 60 people from different countries, cultural backgrounds, professions and walks of life.
+We expect a group of 60-80 people from different countries, cultural backgrounds, professions and walks of life.

 People around the world are using Nonviolent Communication skills to transform conflict, create resiliency in their relationships, and build a world where everyone's needs matter and are met collaboratively.